onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-02170
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** use, whenever possible, standard implementations of security applications, protocols, and format, e.g., S/MIME, TLS, SSH, IPSec, X.509 digital certificates for cryptographic implementations.
+    The VNF **MUST** use, whenever possible, standard implementations of security applications, protocols, and formats, e.g., S/MIME, TLS, SSH, IPSec, X.509 digital certificates for cryptographic implementations.
-    These implementations must be purchased from reputable vendors and must not be developed in-house.
+    These implementations must be purchased from reputable vendors or obtained from reputable open source communities and must not be developed in-house.

 .. req::
     :id: R-70933
     :target: VNF
     :keyword: MUST
+    :updated: casablanca

-    The VNF **MUST** provide the ability to migrate to newer versions of cryptographic algorithms and protocols with no impact.
+    The VNF **MUST** provide the ability to migrate to newer versions of cryptographic algorithms and protocols with minimal impact.

 .. req::
     :id: R-44723